-Balsamic Salmon Salad is an easy salad recipe that can be made for a weeknight dinner, or even an on the go lunch!
+Balsamic Salmon Salad is an easy salad recipe that can be made for a weeknight dinner, or even an on the go lunch.
 Serve with herbed chèvre bread for a delicious combination!
-This stovetop salmon is great because it’s easy to make and only requires a handful of ingredients!

 This dish leaves you with two options.
 You can opt to prepare it carbohydrate free, but it also pairs wonderfully with herbed chèvre on a slice of crusty, warm bread.
 Chèvre being nothing other than a fancy word for goat cheese.

 A note for my culinary guru’s out there: when chèvre is served hot is is called chèvre chaud.
 One can buy already prepared herbed chèvre at the grocery store or you can mince up your favorite combination of fresh herbs and mash them into a room temperature slab of plain chèvre.

 This Balsamic Salmon Salad is also great for prepping ahead of time and taking for lunch the next day; unless you don’t want to be “that person” who heats up fish in the lunchroom.

 But I’m telling you it’s worth doing, cause this salmon salad will not only fill you up, but leave you feeling energized and pleased!

 Actually they say salmon is a food that should be eaten pretty regularly.
 It’s packed full of omega 3 and polyunsaturated fats – which can help lower your cholesterol levels and the risk of heart disease.
 Those fats are crucial for our bodies and can only be acquired through food like salmon.